 - The Eiffel Tower area (including inside the tower) is a popular place for pickpockets and scammers who prey on tourists.
 Keep track of your valuables and be aware of common Paris scams.

 - Allow plenty of time for you visit.
 It is a busy attraction and the lines, even with pre-booked tickets, can take longer than expected.
 If you leave yourself plenty of time, you won’t feel rushed and can really enjoy your experience.

 - To maximize your time in Paris, consider planning your itinerary to include other nearby attractions before and/or after your visit to the Eiffel Tower.
-Perhaps a visit to the a nearby museum (e.g., Musee du Quai Branly, Rodin Museum) or attraction (e.g., Paris Aquarium, Arc de Triomphe), book a Seine river cruise, or do some shopping along the famous Champs-Élysées.
+Perhaps a visit to a nearby museum (e.g., Musee du Quai Branly, Rodin Museum) or attraction (e.g., Paris Aquarium, Arc de Triomphe), a Seine river cruise, or some shopping along the famous Champs-Élysées.
 Or maybe you want to enjoy a Parisian afternoon tea or book a Michelin star lunch.

 For most people, visiting the Eiffel Tower is a once in a lifetime experience.
 By doing just a little bit of planning, you can make your visit far more enjoyable.